scalp42/aws_tools/cookbooks/s3encrypt/README.md

 Git (for building s3encrypt from source) and the chef-client should be available on the target server or workstation where the secrets will be utilized.
 This cookbook was tested on chef-client 12.12, but is known to work on chef-client versions as old as 12.3.

 ### *Helper Script*
-It is easiest to create a helper script to call the s3encrypt gem.
+In the absence of a local CLI tool (coming soon), it is easiest to create a helper script to call the s3encrypt gem.
 Your AWS credentials should be configured on your local workstation prior to running this script.

 _uploadsecrets.rb_
 ```